 For example, in The Matrix, colors are used to emphasize the idea of opposing realities.
 All the scenes that take place in the simulated matrix world have a green tint built into the very props, wardrobe, and lighting, while all the scenes that take place in the cold and harsh real world have a blue tint.
 This visual cue helps the viewer subconsciously distinguish the contrasting worlds.
 It’s an elegant way to subtly reinforce that theme.

-If the color palettes were instead chosen arbitrarily, the theme of contrasting realities would be that much weaker, that much less coherent.
+If the color palettes were instead chosen arbitrarily, the theme of contrasting realities would slightly weaker and slightly less coherent.
 A good cinematographer finds and takes these opportunities in order to maximize the strength of their ideas.
 Likewise, in game storytelling, we also find opportunities to reinforce the message of the story with game elements like interaction and decision making.
 To ignore the theme while designing these elements is to have a weaker storytelling experience.
-This is a restatement of our earlier revelation, that we must take advantage of the traits of the medium in order to effectively tell a story in that medium.
+This is a restatement of our earlier point, that we must take advantage of the traits of the medium in order to effectively tell a story in that medium.

 A creative work made with this attitude feels elegant and consistent, because it manages to communicate many related ideas with few components.
 A less coordinated game instead feels unfocused, clumsy, and conflicting.
 If we want to identify weak storytelling, these are the attributes to look for, which we can detect by playing through a game and paying attention to see if our mind fills with dissonance.